lluisi/web-environment/README.md

 # Web environment

-[WIP] A vm provisioned with Ansible ready to be used
+A vm provisioned with Ansible ready to be used

 ### Requirements